How Many LinkedIn Connections Can (Or Should) You Have?

 Whether you have just signed up for LinkedIn or you are already active you might be wondering how many LinkedIn connections you can have.

-The answer is not an easy one to answer since some say adding anyone and everyone who will accept your request is the best practice.
+The answer is not an easy one to answer.
+Some say adding anyone and everyone who will accept your request is the best practice.

-Being on LinkedIn and having connections is not just about being popular, it is about how the connections can help build your brand, services, or niche.
+Being on LinkedIn and having connections is not just about being popular, it's about how those connections can help build your brand, services, or niche.

 Perhaps as a LinkedIn user yourself you have seen these networkers, who as soon as they get 501 connections their profile displays the number of their connections as “500+” instead of specific digits.

 This can be helpful if you are in a job or hoping to get a job soon that requires you to connect with strangers in a wide array of industries.